cpp-testing/gmock.py/README.md

 - [x] Constructor & Destructor missing for mock class
 - [x] Implementation file needs to be added for ctor & dtor
 - [x] Mock class & file names have to renamed according to standard
-- [ ] `.conf` file not found error if not provided as argument (even though the filepath generated seems to be correct, possibly a local set up issue)
+- [x] `.conf` file not found error if not provided as argument (even though the filepath generated seems to be correct, possibly a local set up issue) => turns out it was a local set up issue...
 - [x] Add requirements.txt
 - [ ] Function paramters that have '`::`' in the typename like `std::string`, `std::vector`, `std::shared_ptr`
 are being replaced with `int`.
 This issue doesn't exist if such types are being returned by a function